-The Plan's investments as of December 31, 2021 and 2020 are stated at fair value.
+The Plan's investments as of December 31, 2024 and 2023 are stated at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 See Note F for discussion of fair value measurements.
 Purchases and sales of securities, including gains and losses thereon, are recorded on the trade date.
 Dividends are recorded on the ex-dividend date, and interest is recorded on the accrual basis.
-Net appreciation/depreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.
+Net appreciation in fair value of investments includes the Plan's gains and losses on investments bought and sold, as well as held during the year.